Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/notify-container-overview.markdown

 To prevent this, the notify listener implementation should have [batching enabled](#batch-events), where minimal write/update/change/removal operations should be conducted (if any).
 If the listener performs a large number of Space operations, a [polling container](./polling-container-overview.html#notify-verses-polling-container) should be considered, as this is a more controlled event handler.

-# Primary/Backup

-By default, the notify event container registers for notifications only when the relevant Space against which it is working is in primary mode.
-When the Space is in backup mode, no registration occurs.
-If the Space moves from backup mode to primary mode, the container registers for notifications, and if the Space moves to backup mode, the registrations are canceled.

-This behavior applies when working with an embedded Space directly with a cluster member.
-When working with a clustered Space (performing operations against the whole cluster), the mode of the Space is always primary.

-{{% note "NOTIFY_LEASE_EXPIRATION"%}}
-Notifications for expired objects (NOTIFY_LEASE_EXPIRATION type) are sent both from the primary and the backup Spaces.
-To avoid duplicate notifications, set the Notify Container `replicateNotifyTemplate` to `false` and run the notify container co-located with the Space.
-This will start the Notify Container only with the primary, and prevent a duplicate notification scenario.
-{{%/note%}}

 # Template Definition

 When performing receive operations a template is defined, creating a virtualized subset of data in the Space that matches it.
 XAP supports templates based on the actual domain model (with `null` values denoting wildcards), which are shown in the examples.
 XAP allows the use of [SQLQuery](./query-sql.html) in order to query the Space, which can be easily used with the event container as the template.
 The following is an example of how it can be defined: